We study a broad range of topics in the lab. Here are four of the major research questions that we are currently focused on answering:

 The core area of our research is focused on understanding the process of local adaptation, which occurs when organisms adapt to divergent habitats in nature.
 To understand the genetic and physiological mechanisms of local adaptation, we are studying the yellow monkeyflower, Mimulus guttatus.
 M. guttatus is a model genomic system for understanding evolutionary adaptations because it has successfully adapted to a wide array of different habitats across western North America, including toxic copper mine tailings, coastal salt spray zones, alpine regions, and even to the geysers of Yellowstone National Park.

 One of our major interests in understanding how local adaptation has contributed to the evolution of coastal perennial and inland annual ecotypes.
 In the process of identifying the causes of local adaptation we are also elucidating the mechanisms of speciation, as ecotypes represent an intermediate state on the path in the formation of new species.
 Coastal and inland ecotypes of M. guttatus are very divergent in their morphology and physiology, which reflects local adaptation of these plants to different habitats.
 Inland habitats rapidly dry out during the seasonal summer drought in California.
 To escape from the summer drought, inland plants have evolved a “live-fast die-young” strategy whereby they rapidly flower and produce offspring before the summer drought kills them.
 In contrast, coastal plants have evolved to be slow-growing perennials that survive for many years.
 Coastal plants can persist through the summer drought because of water supplied by summer sea fog.
 While coastal plants have access to water year-round, they have had to evolve adaptations to cope with oceanic salt spray and high rates of herbivory.
+In the video below, you can observe the developmental differences of inland annual (right) and coastal perennial (left) Mimulus guttatus over a four day period.

 To understand how coastal and inland ecotypes of M. gutattus evolved, we are using genomic methods to identify the genes and gene networks responsible for adaptive divergence.
 We recently identified key candidate genes involved in local adaptation by conducting whole genome sequencing of nearly 100 coastal and inland populations.
 This study revealed that large chromosomal inversions have trapped adaptive genetic difference between the coastal and inland ecotypes.
 In addition, we identified candidate genes in the gibberellin (GA) growth hormone pathway that could explain adaptive differences in growth and herbivore defense between coastal and inland populations.
 To follow up this study, we conducted a series of experiments, in which we found we could convert coastal plants partially into inland plants just by spraying them with GA.
 Further, we found that one of the chromosomal inversions interacts with GA and controls the production of herbivore resistance compounds.
 This suggests that the inversion is partially responsible for a classic evolutionary trade-offs between allocation to growth, reproduction, and defense.
 Overall, these results suggest a generalizable physiological mechanism by which plants adapt to wet and dry habitats.